AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 the dice notation `xdy`, which denotes `x` rolls of `y`-sided dice.
-A variant written `xdLy` is additionally scaled by the level depth in proportion to the maximal level depth (at the first level the result is always one, then it grows up to the full rolled value at the last level).
+A variant written `xdLy` is additionally scaled by the level depth in proportion to the maximal level depth (at the first level the result is always one; it grows up to the full rolled value at the last level).
 Section [Battling monsters](#Battling-monsters) below describes combat resolution in detail, including the role of the percentage bonuses.

-The upper status line describes the current level in relation to the party.
+The upper status line describes the currently visited level in relation to the party.

     5  Lofty hall    [33% seen] dire basilisk    [__**]